dotnet/arcade/Documentation/Projects/Build Analysis/KnownIssueJsonStepByStep.md

 Tip: Look at [.NET Core Engineering Services: Known Build Errors Project](https://github.com/orgs/dotnet/projects/111/views/2) to see other known issues and use them as examples.

+## Examples
+Expand/Collapse the examples to navigate between them more easily.

 <details>
   <summary><b>Examples</b></summary>